 As we have been discussing in this series of articles, no business is immune from the risk of internal fraud.
-Two-thirds of businesses that responded to a 2012 survey conducted by the Association for Financial Professionals (AFP) said that fraud had been attempted in their organization, and the average internal fraud loss among those that were victimized was more than $20,000.
+About two-thirds of businesses that responded to the 2014 survey conducted by the Association for Financial Professionals (AFP) said that payments fraud had been attempted in their organization, with 20 percent of fraud attempts originating from within the organization.

 There are many potential reasons why businesses today may be especially susceptible to fraud, according to Debbie Innes, executive vice president, Treasury Management, for Cadence Bank.
 "These include sophisticated database technology, online information exchange and mobile access devices."
 In addition, some experts attribute high rates of fraud to the ongoing sluggish economy, as some otherwise honest employees might consider committing fraud if they are facing extreme financial pressures.

 According to the Association of Certified Fraud Examiners (ACFE), the best way to guard your company against fraud is to implement sound internal controls.
 "One of the most important internal controls is to talk to your bank about how they can help," says Innes.
 "In particular, banks offer a number of different fraud-prevention products and services."
 Here are six anti-fraud tools to ask your bank about:

 1. Positive Pay — This service helps combat check fraud and forgery by comparing checks presented to the bank for payment against your company's accounts to a list of checks your company has actually issued.
 Only checks with an exact match to the check-issued file are paid — all others are flagged as an exception and reported to you (via the Internet or mobile) for a pay or no-pay decision.